aces/Loris/docs/ModuleWidgets.md

 Widgets are can be used by implementing the `getWidgets` method on a `Module` module descriptor class.
-The first parameter of `getWidgets` is a type string, allowing modules to define their own widget types in a loosely coupled manner.
+The first parameter of `getWidgets` is a string representing the widget type, allowing modules to define their own widget types in a loosely coupled manner.
 However since the interface is abstract enough to be flexible there must be an implied contract between what options and their returned values that are not